-Stroke care is shaped by biomedical and organisational imperatives which privilege physical recovery and patient throughput.
+Conclusion: Stroke care is shaped by biomedical and organisational imperatives that privilege physical recovery and patient throughput.
 Health professionals are not provided with the knowledge, skills, time or culture of care that enable them to privilege well-being within their work.
 This has implications for the well-being of people with stroke, and the well-being of health professionals.
-In making these discourses and culture visible, and tracing how these impact on clinical practice, we hope to provide insight into why well-being work remains other to the 'core' work of stroke, and what needs to be considered if stroke services are to better support people's well-being.
+In making these discourses and culture visible, and tracing how these impact on clinical practice, we hope to provide insight into why well-being work remains other to the 'core' work of